alexlee22/indoor-tracking-blog/_posts/2016-05-10-bluetooth-Raspian-check-and-github-commit-error.md

 ### Step 2: DELETE EVERTHING!

-Don't worry, your github files will be safe online, at leaste the files that you last synced.
+Don't worry, your github files will be safe online, at least the files that you last synced.

 ### Step 3: Clone the repository again